rya-sge/access-denied/_posts/2024-04-16-build-blockchain-oracle.md

 ### Step 3 - Report with signature

-When we want to ensure that an information has not been altered, the common method is to use digital signature.
+When we want to ensure that information has not been altered, the common method is to use digital signature.

-Thus, to avoid the cheat, we add with the report the different signature from enough nodes (.e.g a threshold).
+Thus, to avoid cheating, we add to the report the different signature from enough nodes (.e.g a threshold).

 This principle is put in place by Chainlink oracles with their offchain reporting (OCR) where each node reports its price observation and signs it.
-When the report is send by the oracle node to the aggregator contract, the contract verifies that there is enough signature (quorum), see [6. docs.chain.link - off-chain-reporting](https://docs.chain.link/architecture-overview/off-chain-reporting).
+When the report is sent by the oracle node to the aggregator contract, the contract verifies that there is enough signature (quorum), see [6. docs.chain.link - off-chain-reporting](https://docs.chain.link/architecture-overview/off-chain-reporting).

 As indicated in their [technical paper (16)](https://research.chain.link/ocr.pdf), the algorithm used for signatures is  the standard EdDSA and ECDSA schemes.